-The Tabular Data Stream (TDS) Protocol is an application-level protocol used for the transfer of requests and responses between clients and database server systems.
+The Tabular Data Stream (TDS) protocol versions 7 and 8, hereinafter referred to as "TDS", is an application-level protocol used for the transfer of requests and responses between clients and database server systems.
 In such systems, the client will typically establish a long-lived connection with the server.
 Once the connection is established using a transport-level protocol, TDS messages are used to communicate between the client and the server.
 A database server can also act as the client if needed, in which case a separate TDS connection has to be established.
 Note that the TDS session is directly tied to the transport-level session, meaning that a TDS session is established when the transport-level connection is established and the server receives a request to establish a TDS connection.
 It persists until the transport-level connection is terminated (for example, when a TCP socket is closed).
 In addition, TDS does not make any assumption about the transport protocol used, but it does assume the transport protocol supports reliable, in-order delivery of the data.

 TDS includes facilities for authentication and identification, channel encryption negotiation, issuing of SQL batches, stored procedure calls, returning data, and transaction manager requests.
 Returned data is self-describing and record-oriented.
-The data streams describe the names, types and optional descriptions of the rows being returned.
-The following diagram depicts a (simplified) typical flow of communication in the TDS Protocol.
+The data streams describe the names, types, and optional descriptions of the rows being returned.